Will Contest Litigation Attorney in Houston

 The second major type of challenge to a will is based on a lack of testamentary capacity.
 The Texas Estates Code requires a person making a will to be of sound mind at the time of the execution of the will.
 This is a question of fact to be decided by a judge or jury.
 The judge or jury will consider documents, hear evidence from witnesses and medical experts as to whether the deceased was of sound mind.
 There is a five-part test in Texas to determine testamentary capacity.
 Suffice it to say, the standard for testamentary capacity to execute a will is less than that necessary to execute a contract.
 Moreover, the capacity is tested at the time of the execution of the will and is not just the general mental condition of the deceased.
 So, the evidence of incapacity must be within a short time of the execution of the will in order to be persuasive.

-Contact our Contesting Probate lawyer at Stepp & Sullivan, P.C., and call today.
+Contact our Contesting Probate lawyer at Stepp Law PLLC, and call today.

-The attorneys at Stepp & Sullivan, P.C. have a deep understanding of will contest cases and the elements necessary to properly contest a will.
-They are not only highly experienced Contesting Lack of Mental Capacity lawyers but are also experienced in the laws of wills, probate, and contests.
+Our attorney at Stepp Law PLLC has a deep understanding of will contest cases and the elements necessary to properly contest a will.
+We are not only highly experienced Contesting Lack of Mental Capacity lawyers but also experienced in the laws of wills, probate, and contests.
 If you are serious about challenging a will and believe you have some of the facts to do so, please contact us as soon as possible to discuss the merits of your case.